astronomer/react-graphql-code-challenge/react-client/README.md

 # Astronomer React Code Challenge

-This task is for demonstrating your understanding of GraphQL practices.
+This task is for demonstrating your understanding of using GraphQL in React and creating React components.

 ### System Requirements: